Department of Modern Languages

 Masters of Art in English from the Université Paul Valéry, Montpellier, France

-Master of Arts in the Teaching of Foreign Languages from the University of Southern MIssissippi
+Master of Arts in the Teaching of Foreign Languages from the University of Southern MIssissippi, MS

-Doctoral candidate (ABD) in Adult Education at NDSU
+Doctoral candidate (ABD) in Adult Education at NDSU, Fargo, ND

 I love teaching language classes as well as conversation and culture classes.

 I'm very interested in culture and especially in the development of intercultural competence.
 I believe that today it is necessary to know how to function in a global world as we are interconnected at many levels.
-Understanding cultural similarities and differences as well as accepting them and being able to shit our mindset to adapt to any cultural situation is a learned skill that need constant intentional reflection.
-Learning this skill is part of any language classes and I wish to instill a desire to build intercultural competence in my students.
+Understanding cultural similarities and differences as well as accepting them and being able to shift our mindset to adapt to any cultural situation are learned skills that need constant intentional reflection.
+Learning to develop these skills is part of any language class and I wish to instill a desire to build intercultural competence in my students.